Honoré Zanchi: Release and serial murders

-On April 28, 2008, Zanchi was released from prison.
+On 7 April 2008, Zanchi was released from prison.
 Still hellbent on avenging his best friend, he bought two unlicensed 9mm pistols and started stalking his future victims in an attempt to figure out the best way to kill them without being caught.

-On the afternoon of May 13, Zanchi ran into Crouzet, who was driving his Mercedes near Gervans.
-After forcing the car into a ditch, Zanchi climbed inside, apprehended Crouzet and fired a single bullet into his skull.
-Seriously injured, Crouzet died a few minutes later, while Zanchi fled in his car.
-The man's lifeless body was discovered that same day, but after an investigation and an autopsy, his death was erroneously classified as a heart attack.
+On the afternoon of 13 May, Zanchi ran into Crouzet, who was driving his Mercedes near Gervans.
+At an intersection, Zanchi passes him on a motorbike driven by an accomplice.
+He fired a pistol shot at Crouzet, who lost control of his car and fell into a ditch.
+Crouzet was seriously injured and died a few minutes later.
+Meanwhile, Zanchi fled in his car.
+Crouzet's lifeless body was discovered the same day, when passers-by discovered his wrecked car, but after an investigation and an autopsy, his death was erroneously classified as a heart attack.
 Since homicide was ruled out for now, Crouzet was buried in the local cemetery, without any further inquiries into his death.

-In June, Zanchi confides to friends of André that he had killed Crouzet in order to "avenge" his best friend.
+In June, Zanchi confides to friends of André that he had killed Crouzet to "avenge" his best friend.
 The bikers were not reassured by his confessions, but nevertheless did not denounce him due to their solidarity.
 Unlike his first murder, Zanchi did not surrender himself to the police, as he still planned to hunt down Di Bacco.
 In the early hours of July 29, he parked his moped in front of Di Bacco's bar-restaurant in Arras-sur-Rhône, where he sat waiting for him to appear.
 Upon seeing Di Bacco, Zanchi shot him 13 times, killing him and then fleeing the scene.
 Soon after the murder, an investigation was launched to solve the crime, which resulted in the victim's acquaintances being questioned.